greghaskins/spectrum/README.md

 ### Ignored Specs

-You can ignore the runner on particular spec with `xit` or a suite with `xdescribe` so that only those specs get ignored.
-Nested focused specs will also be ignored.
+You can ignore a spec with `xit` or ignore all the specs in a suite with `xdescribe`.

 > from [IgnoredSpecs.java](src/test/java/specs/IgnoredSpecs.java)